A forgotten Cold War experiment has revealed its icy secret. It’s bad news for the planet.

 “We know the Greenland ice sheet has this threshold,” Christ said — and humanity is pushing it.

-Greenhouse gas emissions from human activities have already raised global average temperatures more than 1 degree Celsius (1.4 degrees Fahrenheit) since 1880.
-Greenland is losing ice at its fastest rate since humans invented agriculture, causing about 14 millimeters of sea level rise in the past half century.
+Greenhouse gas emissions from human activities have already raised global average temperatures more than 1 degree Celsius (1.8 degrees Fahrenheit) since 1880.
+Greenland is losing ice at its fastest rate since humans invented agriculture, causing about 14 millimeters of sea level rise in the past half-century.

 If the island’s entire ice sheet were to melt now, global sea levels would rise by more than 20 feet.